BalintBanyasz/iMitoQX1/README.md

 ```
 The generated initrd.img image file will be located in the current folder.

-Gzip the initrd.img file to get a boot image:
+Gzip the initrd.img file to get a compressed boot image:
 ```
 gzip -c initrd.img > boot-unsigned.img
 ```